Magic of amber

 amber throughout history

 One of the most used components in jewellery from North Africa and Southwest Asia is amber.
 This fossilized resin has been popular as adornment since prehistoric times, and has been attributed with a variety of magical capacities throughout millennia.
-It is the go-to substance in a surprisingly large field of problems!
+What is the significance of amber?
+Let’s explore how amber has been the go-to substance in a surprisingly large field of problems!

 In Arabic, amber is called kahramān.
 Here another magical use reveals itself: the name is related to kahrabah, meaning electricity.
 When real amber is rubbed, it becomes slightly static.
 This makes it an excellent substance to attract the love of a husband, as the Bedouin in Palestine believed.
 Amber also is very powerful against the evil eye in general.
 The combination of its fragrance (as was already the case with the Romans) and its quality to keep evil at a distance makes it a highly valued prayer bead: these are also held, rubbed and passed through the fingers many times.

 Like in many other parts of the world, amber is used to dispel teething pains.
 In a way of analogous magic similar to that of earlier periods and cultures, it is considered a warming and invigorating substance.
 This is why the Amazigh also consider it very useful against rheuma and respiratory inflictions, as well as against skin diseases.

 Additionally, to the Amazigh amber represents the warmth of the sun, and as such forms a natural pair with silver elements that invoke the power of the moon.
 As amber was so highly valued for its beneficial properties as well as visual expression of wealth, amber beads were often strung with small felt pieces in between to keep the beads from damaging.

 The long history of amber as an amulet